 Artist: Paul J Best BA FLI

-Art Medium: Mixed Media Shallow Box Canvas painted black on the sides, so you may not wish to frame but may benefit from framing of your choice.
-Each painting is corded and ready to hang.
+Art Medium: Acrylic on Deep Box Canvas painted white on the sides, corded and ready to hang.

 Supplied with a signed certificate of authenticity.
 Initialled on the front and signed on the back.